Sina-Mohammadi/rag-scientific-document-qa/README.md

 A compact Retrieval-Augmented Generation demo for asking questions over local PDFs.

-This project is intentionally small and easy to explain.
-It includes three ready-made sample PDFs, so you can run the demo immediately after setup.
+This project includes three ready-made sample PDFs, so you can run the demo immediately after setup.

 ## What is included